degnbol/GASP/README.md

 - Modify `$PATH` and `$PYTHONPATH` to easily access code.
 Assuming zsh this is done by running `./PATHS.sh >> ~/.zshrc` or by copy-pasting the output of `./PATHS.sh` to somewhere in `~/.zshrc`.
 - Run `./install.sh`.
-It will install python packages to environment "gt".
+It will install python packages to environment "GT".
-  Activate env with `conda activate gt`.
+  Activate env with `conda activate GT`.
   `install.sh` also defines command `git root` and calls `./install.R` which installs R packages.
 - [Miller](https://github.com/johnkerl/miller), e.g. with homebrew on mac: